Kenshiro-28/Go-Finance-Polygon/README.md

 ## Tokenomics

 pGō is a fully decentralized token that can be staked to earn rewards.
-There are performance fees on some strategies that buy pGō from the market, which helps increase its price.
 The name comes from the gō (合) or cup, which is a traditional Japanese unit used for a serving of rice and a cup of sake in Japanese cuisine.

 Token name: pGō